Case Studies

 Case Study: Flood Games

-We are collaborating with the Flood Innovation Panel in West Yorkshire and with Crompton Moor (First Choice Homes / Oldham Council / City of Trees / Friends of Crompton Moor) as case studies on the project.
+We are collaborated with the Flood Innovation Panel in West Yorkshire and with Crompton Moor (First Choice Homes / Oldham Council / City of Trees / Friends of Crompton Moor) as case studies on the project.

 Case study: Building 3D virtual environments